Despite how massive LA is, an in-depth highlight of the best parts can be easily mapped out. Check out these places to make the most of your trip.

 2. The Golden Bull - Beach side bar/restaurant with large outside patio.
 Perfect for mid-day charcutier board and glass of wine.

-4. Cafe 50s - American 50s themed diner in the heart of West Los Angeles.
+3. Cafe 50s - American 50s themed diner in the heart of West Los Angeles.

 The Port.

+A Pacific Ocean Marine Life tour starting from Harbor to Catalina Island is a must on your first time in LA if you have the time to spare.
 The breathtaking views of Catalina and Palos Verdes from the water is something to marvel.
 The tall green mountains make you believe you are cruising into a tropical paradise.
 Although Catalina is a number of miles away, it feels so close and can be indistinguishable from Palos Verdes or the Santa Monica mountains.
 Avalon, Catalina’s premiere resort town greets you with a relaxing harbor and sandy beaches.
 You can also venture further into the island and check out the views, tide pools and sandy coves all over.

 For a closer look at the wonders of the Pacific, be sure to explore the renowned Aquarium of the Pacific.
 Located in Long Beach, this aquarium showcases a mesmerizing array of marine life, providing an educational and entertaining journey through the ocean's depths.
 From interactive exhibits to awe-inspiring displays, the Aquarium of the Pacific offers a unique opportunity to connect with the aquatic wonders of the Pacific Ocean.

-To travel back in time, dive into the nostalgia of the '50s aboard the historic Queen Mary.
+Another cool thing to do at the port is to dive into the nostalgia of the '50s aboard the historic Queen Mary.
 Once a luxurious ocean liner, the Queen Mary now serves as a floating museum and entertainment venue.
 Transport yourself to the golden era as you stroll through the iconic decks, discover vintage artifacts, and experience themed events that capture the essence of the 1950s.
 The Queen Mary offers a delightful journey through time, blending history and entertainment on the shimmering shores of Long Beach.

 Coastal Views at Point Fermin Scenic Park: